natemc/qiss-clj/README.md

 pressing issues:

 * fix grammar: infix with vector literal on lhs (e.g., 1 2 in 1 2 3)
-* keying tables with !
 * load/run scripts
+* treat strings like vectors: indexing, join, take, drop, ...
+* vs and sv
+* casting and parsing with $
 * ascii I/O
 * test cases
 * port to ClojureScript